aftermathdigital/aftermathdigital.github.io/_posts/2021-05-06-Harvest-Finance-Economic-Flash-Loan-Attack-October-2020.markdown

 The former just returns the amount of underlying USDC ERC20 owned by this contract.

-The latter has to query the underlying strategy and gauge the equivalent underlying value of whatever is locked up in the strategy - or the USDC value of the yCRVthe strategy is farming.
+The latter has to query the underlying strategy and gauge the equivalent underlying value of whatever is locked up in the strategy - or the USDC value of the yCRV the strategy is farming.

 Do you see where this is headed?